fekerel/cbrn-to-fakeapi/GUIDE.md

 - Use `openapi.json` to list endpoints and schemas.
 Implement missing core service methods before writing scenario methods/tests.
  - Before writing assertions, inspect the endpoint's response schema (including nested properties) and plan validations that cover key nested fields and representative array items.

+If observed behavior conflicts with OpenAPI
+- If an actual response during tests appears to conflict with the documented schema (missing field that is non-nullable/required, type mismatch, status code differs), keep your tests aligned with the observed behavior so the run is meaningful, but add a short note about the mismatch in your final output (see section 9 Deliverables) for human review.

 ### 6.1 Required endpoint coverage (MANDATORY)